m4risol/Handbag-Hut/README.md

 ## start app

 -   yarn start in 'client' folder
 -   yarn start in 'server' folder

+STILL IN PROGRESS